Kishan Lal: Coach

 After a career spanning 28 years, he retired from competitive hockey but remained connected with the game until 1976.
 He served as the chief coach of the Railways Sports Control Board for twenty years, during which they won the national hockey championship 14 times and 6 draws.

 In 1964, he was invited to train in Malaysia.
 In 1968, he was invited to coach East Germany.

 Personal life

 Kishan Lal had four sons and a daughter.
 His eldest son, Devki Lal was also hockey coach.
 Devki died on September 21, 2009.

 Death

 He died on 23 June 1980 and was cremated at the Sion Crematorium in Bombay.

 Awards

 In 1966, he was awarded with the Padma Shri by President of India Dr Sarvapalli Radha Krishnan.

 Legacy

-He is considered one of the greatest inside forwards in field hockey.
-He is known as the fastest player in the wing position and a gentlemanly player.
-According to Gian Singh, "Many times, I would think he would score but invariable he would pass the ball to inside forwards or the center forward to do the finishing touch."
+He has been described as one of the greatest inside forwards in field hockey.
+He was known for his speed on the wing and his sportsmanship.
+Gian Singh said of his playing style, "Many times, I would think he would score but invariably he would pass the ball to inside forwards or the center forward to do the finishing touch."